Exploring the Potential of Low-bit Training of Convolutional Neural Networks: Experiments

 \subsection{Results on CIFAR-10 and ImageNet}

-The training results on CIFAR-10 and ImageNet are shown in Tab.~\ref{tab:imagenet}.
+The training results on CIFAR-10 and ImageNet are shown in Table~\ref{tab:imagenet}.
 We can see that our method can achieve a better balance between higher accuracy and lower bit-width.
 Previous study~\citep{dorefa} found that quantizing error to a low bit-width hurt the accuracy, but our method can quantize error to $M_x=1$ on CIFAR-10, with a small accuracy drop of 0.48\%, 0.55\%, and 0.42\% for ResNet-20, GoogleNet, and VGG-16, respectively.

 On ImageNet, the accuracy degradation of our method is rather minor under 8-bit quantization (0.6\% accuracy drop from 69.1\% to 68.5\%), which is comparable with other state-of-the-art work.
 In the cases with lower bit-width, our method achieves a higher accuracy (66.5\%) with only 4-bit than ~\citet{rangebn} who uses 8-bit (66.4\%).
 With $\langle 2, 4 \rangle$ data format, for all the models including ResNet-18, ResNet-34, VGG-16, and GoogleNet, our method can achieve an accuracy loss less than 1\%.
 In this case, the bit-width of the intermediate results is $2M_x+2^{E_x+1}-2=14$, which means that the accumulation can be conducted using integers, instead of floating-points~\citep{hfp8,s2fp8}, as we disscussed in Sec.~\ref{sec:mls-conv}.
+Although a previous work~\citep{ultra} quantizes W/A/E to 4-bit, the three different types of Convs between them are different, which requires three different unit implementations.
+In contrast, our work unifies the W/A/E format and the Conv calculation, thus requires only one type of Conv unit.

+We note that the performance of VGG and GoogleNet CNN models in low-bit training is better than ResNets.
+We think that this is because there are fewer channels in ResNet than VGG and GoogleNet when the network depth configuration is similar.
+And the smaller redundancy of ResNets makes them more sensitive to quantization errors.
+In fact, VGG-16 is 7 times as much as ResNet-18 in terms of computation, as shown in Table~\ref{tab:model_flops}.
+That means even if ResNet adopts a higher bit-width and higher accuracy scheme for training, it still has a higher energy efficiency.
+In contrast, the model structure of GoogleNet class shows a higher adaptability in the face of low-bit training scenarios, which brings inspiration to the future network architecutre design for low-bit training scenarios.